Salt73/online_shopping_Classification/README.md

 # After building and training our model, we've seen that it's not performing well on the training neither testing, so we have to fine tune it

-  ### Let's gp through the fine tuning steps quickly
+  ### Let's go through the fine tuning steps quickly

   at the tunung I've used several techniques, But unfortunately, I've used only some of it (Due to the lake of the powerfull hardware problem I've mentioned previously)
 #### Those techniques are